benobee/component-literal/README.md

 **Description**

-A lightweight, flexible view layer for creating components with template literals.
-Turns the template string into and actual DOM element and will efficiently transform the existing DOM node tree when updated.

-Using ES6 back tick template strings we can use multi-line strings to create the HTML template.
-Injecting data or dynamic properties are also possible using ${ - INSERT STRING OR OBJECT - }
+A lightweight, flexible, and dead simple way to create DOM components with template literals.

 ********************************************